We often get asked, both in professional and personal settings, where the best place is to start with VR.

 PlayStation VR features multiple input systems.
 In most cases, the best option is using a pair of PlayStation Move controllers.
 Some PSVR content requires the Move controllers but not all of it does.
 For games that don’t require Move controllers you can use the standard PS4 DualShock controller that comes with the console.

 The Valve Index Controllers strap around the knuckles and palm and allow full release.
-There’s a large grip area on these controllers and they detect every finger movement and can detect some of the pressure provided by your grip, which makes them unlike other controllers currently available.
+There’s a large grip area on these controllers and they detect finger movements and can detect some of the pressure provided by your grip, which makes them unlike other controllers currently available.
 These controllers are tracked via external lighthouses and can be bought alongside the Index headset.
 They can also be purchased separately and combined with other non-Index headsets that use the lighthouse tracking system, such as HTC Vive or Pimax.

 Facebook’s Quest 2 and original Quest both include native controller-free hand tracking which eliminates the need for the Touch controllers in certain situations.
 Some other headsets also track hand movements but Quest is a popular system and the update allows the built-in cameras to fully track your hands and finger movements with fairly high accuracy.
 It is unlikely that hand and finger tracking will replace the Touch controllers, however, for every game and experience, because haptic feedback, physical buttons, and quicker tracking of controllers can make a meaningful difference for many games and apps.